 An additional $5.00 late fee is charged for each license purchased after March 31.
 Dogs should be at least six months old before licensing.
 Please bring in vaccination records from your veterinarian along with the paper stating your dog is spayed or neutered.
 Dog licenses are a County license that each municipality administers.

 Cats are also required to have a valid license.
-The cost of this license is $3.00 and there is an additional late fee of $5.00 for each license purchased after March 31.
-A certificate of rabies vaccination and a certificate noting if the cat is spayed or neutered.
+The cost of this license is $3.00 if the animal is spayed or neutered, $8.00 for a male or female that is not neutered or spayed.
+There is an additional late fee of $5.00 for each license purchased after March 31.
+A certificate of rabies vaccination and a certificate noting if the cat is spayed or neutered is required.
 Cats should be at least six months before it can be licensed.

 Alcohol Public Consumption Permit

 This permit is issued to groups who have reserved a City Park, through the Park & Recreation Department, and would like to consume alcohol at the park for their event (the selling of alcohol is not permitted.)

 The Alcohol Public Consumption Permit Application must be obtained 24 hours in advance and the cost for the permit is $28.00.
 Permit should be in the possession of the responsible party (applicant) at the park on the day of the event.

 It is recommended that the Temporary Beer or Wine License Applications be submitted to the City Clerk’s Office three weeks prior to your event.
 These licenses are available to sell beer or wine at an event.

 Temporary beer or wine licenses may only be issued to bona fide clubs, fair associations or agricultural societies, churches, lodges or societies that have been in existence for at least six months and to veteran organizations.
 There is a 15 day waiting period for events lasting four or more days and a 10 day waiting period for events lasting less than four days.